robmisasi/eslint-plugin-headers/docs/rules/header-presence.md

 ## When Not To Use It

-Do not use this rule if you have no use for enforcing a file header.
+Do not use this rule if you have no use for enforcing content in a file header.